-Since its launch in 1990, more than 650 women from different parts of Los Angeles have been trained to act as community health promoters.
-To date, the program has reached more than 150,000 residents of Los Angeles County.
+Since its launch in 1991, more than 1,000 women from different parts of Los Angeles have been trained to act as community health promoters.
+To date, the program has reached more than 200,000 residents of Los Angeles County.